MiliyaImmattyLazar/tic-tac-toe/README.md

 - If any one of the winning condition is correct , then I have to check which user was it.
 - Then player won message should be displayed
 - Game over message will be printed if no winning combinations found in the grid.
+- A restart button is added to reset the game

 ## :rocket:Cool tech
 - Programming languages